Years 5 and 6

 Our SKULL programme forms the basis of the PRHSE curriculum and covers Skills, Knowledge and Understanding for Lifelong Learning.
 Within this programme pupils enhance their personal, social, moral, spiritual and cultural development as well as a whole range of life skills, such as First Aid and Internet Safety.
 To view the curriculum for the term for each subject, please click on the relevant Autumn Term Curriculum Planner on the right.

 Parents are positively encouraged to be involved in their child’s education.
 There is continuous assessment of each pupil’s progress throughout the School and information about academic progress and attainment is disseminated through reports and parents’ meetings.
-Click here to view our assessment and reporting schedules for this year.
+Click the links below to view our assessment and reporting schedules for this year:

 There is a full range of sports available to pupils: Netball; Soccer; Rugby; Hockey; Cross Country; Gymnastics/Dance, Volleyball, Swimming; Rounders; Cricket; Stoolball and Athletics.
 The Under 10 and Under 11 (Colts) teams are selected from these classes.
 We have an extensive sports fixture list which includes matches against other schools so that all pupils are catered for – every pupil has a chance to represent Skippers.
 View our termly calendar here to see the fixtures we have lined up this term.